Hejsil/dipm/README.md

-A package manager for installing linux programs that are self contained
+A package manager for installing linux programs that are self contained.

 ![readme.gif](./readme.gif)

+Packages are defined in [`dipm-pkgs`](https://github.com/Hejsil/dipm-pkgs).

 # How to install